Practicing Mindfulness to Relieve Stress

 The goal is to become more in touch with life, your mind and body.
 If you have a distressing thought, don’t avoid it.
 Rather, try to observe it clearly and dispassionately, as if from a distance.

 Practicing exercises like this can give you a deeper perspective on your stressors so they are not so overwhelming—it can help free you from being captive to the past or future, to worries and fears.
+And also a green environment helps meditation, maybe get some faux plants from deedman plants.

 “Mindfulness meditation doesn’t change life.
 Life remains as fragile and unpredictable as ever.
 Meditation changes the heart’s capacity to accept life as it is.”